Shampoo: Jelly and gel

 Stiff, non-pourable clear gels to be squeezed from a tube were once popular forms of shampoo, and can be produced by increasing a shampoo's viscosity.
 This type of shampoo cannot be spilled, but unlike a solid, it can still be lost down the drain by sliding off wet skin or hair.

 Paste and cream

 Shampoos in the form of pastes or creams were formerly marketed in jars or tubes.
 The contents were wet but not completely dissolved.
 They would apply faster than solids and dissolve quickly.

 Antibacterial

 Antibacterial shampoos are often used in veterinary medicine for various conditions, as well as in humans before some surgical procedures.

-No Poo Movement
+Hair wash without shampoo

 Closely associated with environmentalism, the "no poo" movement consists of people rejecting the societal norm of frequent shampoo use.
 Some adherents of the no poo movement use baking soda or vinegar to wash their hair, while others use diluted honey.
 Further methods include the use of raw eggs (potentially mixed with salt water), rye flour, or chickpea flour dissolved in water.
 Other people use nothing or rinse their hair only with conditioner.